-RESOLVED, that AMVETS should ensure that Congress continues the strictest oversight of VA in-home and community based services for supporting family caregivers, while simultaneously providing sufficient funding for the caregiver program.
+RESOLVED, that AMVETS should ensure that Congress continues the strictest oversight of Department of Veterans Affairs (VA) in-home and community based services for supporting family caregivers, while providing sufficient funding for the caregiver program, to include the newly passed MISSION Act which will allow caregivers of conflicts prior to September 11, 2001 to be part of the VA's Program of Comprehensive Assistance for Family Caregivers.

-SUPPORT FOR VETERAN ACCESS TO MEDICAL CANNABIS
+SUPPORT FOR VETERAN ACCESS TO MEDICINAL CANNABIS

-WHEREAS, medical cannabis is currently legal in 24 States and the District of Columbia and an additional seven states have pending legislation; and
+WHEREAS, medicinal cannabis is currently legal in 30 states and the District of Columbia and a number of states have decriminalized the possession of small amounts of marijuana; and

-WHEREAS, the U.S. Drug Enforcement Administration (DEA) recently gave formal approval to a controlled clinical trial to study the effectiveness of whole-plant cannabis as a treatment for post-traumatic stress disorder (PTSD) in military veterans; and
+WHEREAS, in 2016 the U.S. Drug Enforcement Administration (DEA) formally approved the first-ever randomized controlled trial to study the effectiveness of whole-plant cannabis as a treatment for post-traumatic stress disorder (PTSD) in military veterans; and